Luxo736/CallumChalmers29-crispy-disco/README.md

 All code and associated documentation in this repository is under the MIT license.
 Data in the ```test-data file``` was downloaded from [here](http://nihroadmap.nih.gov/epigenomics/) and is covered by the [NIH Epigenomic Data Policy](https://www.drugabuse.gov/funding/funding-opportunities/nih-common-fund/epigenomics-data-access-policies).
 All other files are licensed under CC-BY-SA 4.0 International.
 For more information see the [LICENSE file](https://github.com/UOA-MEDSCI-736/CallumChalmers29-crispy-disco/blob/master/LICENSE.txt).

 ##Prerequisites
+1. Operating System
+ - The programme was scripted for Ubuntu 16.04 LTS, it has been tested and is also compatible with macOS Sierra 10.12 and Windows 10 Home
+ - If you are using the file on Windows, on line 13 of ```ePygenetics.py``` you will need to change the code to read ```os.system('cls')``` for the programme to clear the screen
-1. Python
+2. Python
   - To run the software you will need Python 3.5.2 or a compatible version
   - Follow [this link](https://www.python.org/downloads/release/python-352/) to download Python 3.5.2
   - Alternatively under the CC BY-SA 4.0 license you can update the code to be compatible with your own version of python

-2. Operating System
- - The programme was scripted for Ubuntu 16.04 LTS, it is yet to be tested for compatibility issues with other operating systems
- - If you are using the file on Windows, on line 13 of ```ePygenetics.py``` you will need to change the code to read ```os.system('cls')```
+3. Python Packages
+ - The software requires the Python package Colorama version 0.3.7 or a compatible versio
+ - To install this package:
+  - On Windows, open the command line and run the command ```py -m pip install colorama==0.3.7```
+  - On Linux, open the command line and run the command ```pip install colorama==0.3.7```
+  - On OS X, open the command line and run the command ```pip3 install colorama==0.3.7```
+  - If you already have colorama installed and the version is incompatible add the optional ```-I``` argument to ignore previous versions
+ - For testing, the software requires the Python package pytest version 2.9.2 or a compatible version, see "Testing the programme" for instructions on how to run this

 ##Input Data Requirements
  - The programme can only read Wiggle (.wig) files with a fixed step of 20, this is a standard file format for genetic data with a very specific structure, see [this link](https://genome.ucsc.edu/goldenpath/help/wiggle.html) for more information about this file type